gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 ## Fixing the error: What to do on a store

 - Fix the next error (what to do on a store??)
-  - Allocate a block, allocate a TBE, send a message, pop the queue
+  - Allocate a block, allocate a TBE, send a message, pop the queue.
   - Also make sure that all actions that you need
   - When sending, you need to construct a new message.
-See `RequestMsg` in `MyMSI-msg.sm`
+See `RequestMsg` in `MyMSI-msg.sm`.

 ```c++
  action(sendGetM, "gM", desc="Send GetM to the directory") {